junh1024/adt-fork/README.md

 5. linear combinations of 2 and 3
 6. Slepian function basis (EPAD) [16,17]

-The toolbox reads loudspeaker locations from CSV files (and other formats, including ambdec presets) and writes out presets files for the AmbDec decoder [4] and decoders in Faust [5] that can be compiled to VST, Supercollider, Pd, MaxDSP, ...  (see http://faust.grame.fr/ for more about Faust), and Matthias Kronlachner's ambiX plugins (http://www.matthiaskronlachner.com/?p=2015).
+The toolbox takes loudspeaker locations as input and writes out decoders in Faust [5] that can be compiled to VST, Supercollider, Pd, MaxDSP, ...  (see http://faust.grame.fr/ for more about Faust), as well as presets for Ambdec and Matthias Kronlachner's ambiX plugins (http://www.matthiaskronlachner.com/?p=2015).
 By default, decoders are written into the directory ../decoders.
 This can be changed by editing the file ambi_decoders_dir.m.

+Speaker locations and names can be specified in CSV files, although most users specify them directly in a top-level 'run-' file, using the toolbox function ambi_spkr_array().
+There is also code to read them from AmbDec presets.

 To use the code you will need to add the ./matlab directory to your loadpath.
 One way to do this is to cd to the matlab directory and